YOUNG WORKERS & SUSTAINABLE COFFEE

 Nicaragua SHG Olomega

 Clean cup, nutty, chocolate notes.
-Colibri SHG Olomega and Olomega Supreme are produced by a small farmers’ Association belonging to the Chorotega indigenous community: Aldea Global.
+Colibri SHG Olomega and Olomega Supreme are produced by a small farmers’ Association belonging to the Chorotega indigenous community: Aldea Coffee.
 The word "Olomega" comes from the indigenous term Olomeka which means "carry in one's arms".
-Olomega was a village inhabited by the Chorotega indigenous community, nowadays also known as Aldea Global.
-In Aldea Global's logo, the link with Olomega is still clear via the petroglyph.
+Olomega was a village inhabited by the Chorotega indigenous community, nowadays also known as Aldea Coffee.
+In Aldea Coffee's logo, the link with Olomega is still clear via the petroglyph.
 Reach out to our team to provide you with more info here.

 Nicaragua SHG Colibri Azul